Version managing a Solution in Visual studio

 There is no problem versioning a project - just edit the AssemblyInfo.cs file.
 But how does one update all assemblies in a solution without having to update this file for every project?

 Create a AssemblyInfo.shared.cs file in any project and fill it with the versioning parts.
 Then link this file from all the other projects through the dropdown by the add button in the add existing file dialogue.
-One cannot create a file directly in the Properties folder so add it in the root of the project and then move it to the Properties folder.
+One cannot create a file directly in the Properties folder so add it in the root of the project and then move it to the Properties folder through drag and drop.

 Semi hidden Add as link.